-What to do when staying in an Over-water Bungalow
+What to do when staying in an Overwater Bungalow

-You may think that the only thing you’ll ever want to do in an over-water bungalow is lie on your private deck and listen to the waves.
+You may think that the only thing you’ll ever want to do in an over-water bungalow is lay on your private deck and listen to the waves.
 You might be right.
 But for those who want a little more action, there is more to do.
-However, keep in mind that most resorts with over-water bungalows are in remote areas far from cities or lots of action, so in general they tend to be more relaxing, quiet and low-key.
+However, keep in mind that most resorts with over-water bungalows are in remote areas far from cities or lots of action, so in general they tend to be more relaxing, quiet, and low-key.

-When there are over-water bungalows, there are calm waters.
+When there are overwater bungalows, there are calm waters.
 That means that watersports are popular.
-Kayaking, canoeing, stand-up paddle boarding, snorkeling, diving, sailing, cruising, swimming, even kite surfing and parasailing can be found at some over-water bungalow resorts.
+Kayaking, canoeing, stand-up paddleboarding, snorkeling, diving, sailing, cruising, swimming, even kite surfing, and parasailing can be found at some over-water bungalow resorts.
 Depending on the location, there is usually something unique that can also be found nearby, such as swimming with local marine life (rays, fish, non-dangerous sharks) or having a picnic on a nearby deserted island.

 On land, the most popular activities tend to be dining and enjoying the spa.
 However, depending on where you are, there could be mountain hikes, waterfalls, cultural tours to local villages, educational talks about local flora and fauna, lessons on how to make local handicrafts, or horseback riding.
 When planning your trip, make sure you tell your travel agent what activities you expect to have, so that you book the right place and aren’t surprised by what you find.

-If you have kids, then the best place for you to go is definitely French Polynesia, including the islands of Tahiti, Moorea and Bora Bora.
+If you have kids, then the best place for you to go is definitely French Polynesia, including the islands of Tahiti, Moorea, and Bora Bora.
 Here, you’ll find kid-friendly resorts with lots to keep the little ones entertained.
 Many other resorts in the South Pacific that have over-water bungalows allow only adults and focus more on romance.

-Over-water bungalows can be a lot of fun for kids, especially when they get to watch the fish through glass in the floor, or jump right off the deck into the water.
+Over-water bungalows can be a lot of fun for kids, especially when they get to watch the fish through the glass in the floor, or jump right off the deck into the water.
 Just keep in mind your child’s age, and how easily they can reach the water.
-Maybe you’d prefer a bungalow without a deck, so that your child doesn’t risk falling in.
+Maybe you’d prefer a bungalow without a deck so that your child doesn’t risk falling in.
 Or maybe your child can handle a deck, but you want to be close to shore so that you don’t have to walk so far to the kid’s club.
 Whatever it is, make sure to tell your travel agent so that they can find the right over-water bungalow for you.

 For many, the idea of an over-water bungalow is extremely romantic.
 One bungalow just for you and your honey, with a majestic view of the ocean.
 It’s true, over-water bungalows tend to be most popular with honeymooners and couples celebrating a wedding anniversary.
 In fact, they’re so popular, that most over-water bungalows are filled by romantic couples.
 Keep this in mind as you plan your trip, because since you won’t be unique, you may not get any special treatment.
-This is especially the case in French Polynesia, including the islands of Tahiti, Moorea and Bora Bora, which are hugely popular with honeymooners.
+This is especially the case in French Polynesia, including the islands of Tahiti, Moorea, and Bora Bora, which are hugely popular with honeymooners.